Boostcom/bl-api-v3/source/includes/bl-api/v3/50_offers.md

 # <a name="v3-offers"></a> Endpoints &bull; Offers

-This section describes endpoints destined for end user (e.g. for mobile apps) and work mostly in member context.
+This section describes endpoints destined for end user (e.g. for mobile apps) and work within context of (signed in) member.
 Navigate to [Offers Admin](#v3-offers-admin) section to see docs for offers management endpoints.

-NOTE: The Offers API is in development state.
-Changes (rather small) may occur during our mobile apps development & testing process.

-## Common params
+## Member context

+Offers API supports two distinct approaches to work with context of member.

+#### <a name="v3-offers-oauth-context"></a> Member ID OAuth (recommended)

+In the first one member context is resolved from MPC [OAuth](#v3-oauth2) member session.

+This setup requires use of endpoints that have `/me/` URL segment and requires token provided with `Authorization` header.

+#### <a name="v3-offers-member-id-context"></a> Member ID

+In this approach member context is resolved from Member's ID provided within URL.

+This setup requires use of endpoints that have `/:member_id/` URL segment and requires no authentication.

+This approach is designed for implementations in which member is authenticated by your system and **should not be used on front-end implementations**, where API token is exposed to an end user.

-### <a name="v3-offers-preview"></a> `preview` query param
+### <a name="v3-offers-guest-access"> Guest access

-It is possible to use some endpoints without authenticated user by adding `preview=true` query param.

-This allows to preview the endpoint's content without requiring the user to be signed-in.

-With this param given, authentication will not be required (`Authorization` header may be skipped) and therefore, response will be user-agnostic.
+Some API client implementations may need to present content to a non-authenticated user.

+In order to allow this, static endpoints (like offers list) may work without member context.

+They exist in versions which use `/guest/` URL segment instead of `/me/` or `/member_id/` and may be used by both aforementioned approaches.

 ## Common error responses

 Status | Response body
 --------- | -----------
 `485` | `{"error": "Offers API is not enabled for the Loyalty Club"}` |
+`404` | `{"error": "Offer not found"}`| -
+`404` | `{"error": "Member not found"}`| -

 ## Common models